gavinsharkey/workouts_app_rails_project/spec.md

 - - I used Devise for user authentication.
 After adding Devise to my Gemfile, I configured Devise by first running  `rails g devise:install` in console.
 This generates an initalizer file for configuring Devise settings.
 After everything is setup properly, I generate the User model by running `rails generate devise User`.
 This command does a lot.
 Among other things, it creates the users table with an email and encrypted_password column (much like how bcrypt uses a password_digest column), it creates controllers responsible for signup, login, etc. (RegistrationsController, SessionsController, ...), it generates routes and route helpers for things like signup, login, and logout (new_user_registration_path, new_user_session_path, destroy_user_session_path), and much more.

-I wanted users to also ahve a name column. so after adding that column to users, I generated my devise views with `rails generate devise:views` and added a name field to the new template for registrations:
+I wanted users to also have a name column. so after adding that column to users, I generated my devise views with `rails generate devise:views` and added a name field to the new template for registrations:
 ```
 <h2>Sign up</h2>